wormius51/food-chain-game/README.md

 # food-chain-game
-A game about food chains by Wormius and Kat Purpy
+A game about food chains by Wormius and Kat Purpy.